sebhildebrandt/http-graceful-shutdown/README.md

 server = app.listen(...);
 ...

-// your personal cleanup function - this one takes one second to complete function cleanup() {
+// your personal cleanup function - must return a promise
+// this one takes one second to complete function cleanup() {
   return new Promise((resolve) => {
   	console.log('... in cleanup')